taifulkhan/Fedora-Linux/README.md

 # Fedora-Linux

-I have added all the useful Linux commands which I have learned so far.
-If you are looking for any linux commands please visit the wiki section.
+A set of useful linux commands categorized in sections are written in the Wiki section.